-- Multitasking: Slowed processing can make processing and planning parallel tasks more difficult.
+- Multitasking: Slowed processing can make planning parallel tasks more difficult.

-- Recalling names and numbers: Strategic memory that helps memory of names and numbers begins to decline at age 20.
+- Recalling names and numbers: Strategic memory, which helps with remembering names and numbers, begins to decline at age 20.

-- Remembering appointments: Without cues to recall the information, appointments can be put safely in storage and then not accessed unless the memory is jogged.
+- Remembering appointments: Without cues to recall the information, the brain may put appointments into “storage” and not access them unless something jogs the person’s memory.

-While some studies show that one third of older people struggle with declarative memory (memories of facts or events that have been stored and can be retrieved), other studies indicate that one fifth of 70-year-olds perform cognitive tests just as well as their 20-year-old counterparts.
+Although some studies show that one-third of older adults struggle with declarative memory — that is, memories of facts or events that the brain has stored and can retrieve — other studies indicate that one-fifth of 70-year-olds perform cognitive tests just as well as people aged 20.

 Scientists are currently piecing together sections of the giant puzzle of brain research to determine how the brain subtly alters over time to cause these changes.

-General changes that are thought to occur during brain aging include:
+General changes that researchers think occur during brain aging include:

-- Brain mass: Shrinkage in the frontal lobe and hippocampus – areas involved in higher cognitive function and encoding new memories – starting around the age of 60 or 70 years.
+- Brain mass: Shrinkage in the frontal lobe and hippocampus, which are areas involved in higher cognitive function and encoding new memories, starts at around the age of 60 or 70 years.

-- Cortical density: Thinning of the outer-ridged surface of the brain due to declining synaptic connections.
+- Cortical density: This refers to the thinning of the outer-ridged surface of the brain due to declining synaptic connections.
 Fewer connections may contribute to slower cognitive processing.

-- White matter: White matter consists of myelinated nerve fibers that are bundled into tracts and carry nerve signals between brains cells.
-Myelin is thought to shrink with age, and as a result, slow processing and reduce cognitive function.
+- White matter: White matter consists of myelinated nerve fibers that are bundled into tracts and carry nerve signals between brain cells.
+Researchers think that myelin shrinks with age, and, as a result, processing is slower and cognitive function is reduced.

-- Neurotransmitter systems: Researchers suggest that the brain generates less chemical messengers with aging, and it is this decrease in dopamine, acetylcholine, serotonin, and norepinephrine activity that may play a role in declining cognition and memory and increased depression.
+- Neurotransmitter systems: Researchers suggest that the brain generates fewer chemical messengers with age, and it is this decrease in dopamine, acetylcholine, serotonin, and norepinephrine activity that may play a role in declining cognition and memory and increasing depression.

 In understanding the neural basis of cognitive decline, researchers can uncover which therapies or strategies may help slow or prevent brain deterioration.

-Several brain studies are ongoing to solve the brain-aging conundrum, and discoveries are being frequently made.
+Several brain studies are ongoing to solve the brain aging conundrum, and scientists are frequently making discoveries.

-Injecting hypothalamic stem cells into the brains of normal old mice and middle-aged mice, whose stem cells had been destroyed, slowed or reversed measures of aging.
-The researchers say this is a first step toward slowing the aging process and potentially treated age-related diseases.
+Injecting hypothalamic stem cells into the brains of normal old and middle-aged mice, whose stem cells had been destroyed, slowed or reversed measures of aging.
+The researchers say that this is a first step toward slowing the aging process and potentially treated age-related conditions.

-“SuperAgers” are a rare group of individuals over the age of 80 years who have memories as sharp as healthy people decades younger.
+“SuperAgers” are a rare group of individuals over the age of 80 years who have memories as sharp as those of healthy people decades younger.

-Research by Northwestern University Feinberg School of Medicine in Chicago, IL, compared SuperAgers with a control group of same-age individuals.
-They found that the brains of SuperAgers shrink at a slower rate than their age-matched peers, which results in a greater resistance to the typical memory loss observed with age, thus revealing that age-related cognitive decline is not inevitable.
+They found that the brains of the SuperAgers shrink at a slower rate than those of their age-matched peers, which results in a greater resistance to the typical memory loss that occurs age.
+This suggests that age-related cognitive decline is not inevitable.

-“We found that SuperAgers are resistant to the normal rate of decline that we see in average elderly, and they’re managing to strike a balance between life span and health span, really living well and enjoying their later years of life,” says Emily Rogalski, associate professor at the Cognitive Neurology and Alzheimer’s Disease Center (CNADC) at Northwestern University Feinberg School of Medicine.
+“We found that SuperAgers are resistant to the normal rate of decline that we see in average [older adults], and they’re managing to strike a balance between life span and health span, really living well and enjoying their later years of life,” says Emily Rogalski, an associate professor.

 By studying how SuperAgers are unique, the researchers hope to unearth biological factors that might contribute to maintaining memory ability in advanced age.

-A growing body of evidence suggests that people who experience the least declines in cognition and memory all share certain characteristics:
+A growing body of evidence suggests that people who experience the least declines in cognition and memory all share certain habits: